fevangelista/Course-QuantumChemistryLab/README.md

 This repository collects:
 - The notes from this class.
 PDF files for the chapters can be found in the [pdfs folder](pdfs).
 These notes are typed in XeLaTeX and are freely available for anyone to download and use (under a Creative Commons license).
-- The notebooks used in class to introduce students to psi4.
+- The tutorial used in class to introduce students to psi4.
 These can be found in [the Notebooks folder](Notebooks).
 If you have psi4 installed you can practice along doing these computations.
+- The assignments used in class.
+These can be found in [the Assignments folder](Assignments).

 ## Notes
 1. [Basics](https://github.com/fevangelista/CHEM371-LW-QuantumChemistryLab/blob/master/pdfs/01-Basics.pdf)